 First, there is no need to reinvent the wheel when it comes to security-enhancing procedures for various operations.
 All the algorithms you need are already invented, just adopt and implement them.
-No self-invented algorithm for request signature checking can provide the same level of protection against a Man-in-the-Middle attack as a TLS connection with mutual certificate pinning.
+No self-invented algorithm for request signature checking can provide the same level of protection against a Manipulator-in-the-middle (MitM) attack3 as a mutual TLS authentication with certificate pinning4.

 Second, assuming oneself to be an expert in security is presumptuous and dangerous.
 New attack vectors emerge daily, and staying fully aware of all actual threats is a full-time job.
-If you do something different during workdays, the security system you design will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to a timing attack or your webserver might be vulnerable to a request splitting attack.
+If you do something different during workdays, the security system you design will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to a timing attack5 or your webserver might be vulnerable to a request splitting attack6.

-The OWASP Foundation compiles a list of the most common vulnerabilities in APIs every year, which we strongly recommend studying.
+The OWASP Foundation compiles a list of the most common vulnerabilities in APIs every year, 7 which we strongly recommend studying.